 Because of his race and quiet nature, Stearnes remains largely forgotten by baseball historians.
 The Veterans Committee selected Strearnes, skipper Sparky Anderson, and infielder Bid McPhee in 2000.
 They were inducted into Cooperstown later that summer along with writers choices Tony Perez and Carlton Fisk.

-In the collection is this 3×5 index card in which the center fielder has written, “Turkey Strearnes centerfielder of the Detroit Stars”.
+In the collection is this 3×5 index card signed by the Negro League legend, “Turkey Strearnes centerfielder of the Detroit Stars”.

 Very informative.
 Thank you.